mighdoll/akka/akka-docs/rst/general/message-delivery-guarantees.rst

-- Before receiving the first reply from a top-level actor, there is a lock which protects an internal interim queue, and this lock is not fair; the implication is that enqueue requests which arrive during finalization of the actor’s construction may be reordered depending on low-level thread scheduling.
+- Before receiving the first reply from a top-level actor, there is a lock which protects an internal interim queue, and this lock is not fair; the implication is that enqueue requests from different senders which arrive during the actor’s construction (figuratively, the details are more involved) may be reordered depending on low-level thread scheduling.
 Since completely fair locks do not exist on the JVM this is unfixable.

 - The same mechanism is used during the construction of a Router, more precisely the routed ActorRef, hence the same problem exists for actors deployed with Routers.

 - As mentioned above, the problem occurs anywhere a lock is involved during enqueueing, which may also apply to custom mailboxes (or durable mailboxes).